airbnb/plog/README.md

         $

 - STAT is used to request statistics in UTF-8-encoded JSON.
 Per convention, the trailing payload should be used for politeness.
-The choice of JSON could change to MessagePack.

         $ printf "\0\0statistics please, gentle service"|socat - UDP-DATAGRAM:127.0.0.1:23456
         {""udpSimpleMessages":0, [...]}